mmoayyed/mmoayyed.github.io/_posts/2016-08-26-cas5-rc1-release.md

 - Box
 - Salesforce
 - SAManage
-- Service Now
+- ServiceNow
-- Net Partner
+- PowerFAIDS Net Partner
 - Workday
-- Webex
+- WebEx

 These are generally SPs for which the SAML2 integration recipe is quite simple.
 As we progress forward, we hope to start collecting more and more